psaeztorres/PROJECT-III-Geolocalization/README.md

          and 3 of the requierements
-      4-choose the best point to search in those cities for the rest of the requirements 5-based on this location search for the rest of the requirements determining the distance from our proposal location 6-based on the distance ponderate each one with a ratio of importance and decide wich has the highest ratio
+      4-choose the best point to search in those cities for the rest of the requirements 5-based on this location search for the rest of the requirements determining the distance from our proposal location 6-based on the distance and services available choose the best city

 ## 3- EXECUTION.